Camellia sinensis

 Camellia sinensis is a species of evergreen shrub or small tree in the flowering plant family Theaceae.
-Its leaves and leaf buds are used to produce the popular beverage, tea.
+Its leaves, leaf buds, and stems are used to produce tea.
 Common names include tea plant, tea shrub, and tea tree (unrelated to Melaleuca alternifolia, the source of tea tree oil, or the genus Leptospermum commonly called tea tree).

-White tea, yellow tea, green tea, oolong, dark tea (which includes pu-erh tea) and black tea are all harvested from one of two major varieties grown today, C. sinensis var. sinensis and C. s. var. assamica, but are processed differently to attain varying levels of oxidation with black tea being the most oxidized and green being the least.
-Kukicha (twig tea) is also harvested from C. sinensis, but uses twigs and stems rather than leaves.
+White tea, yellow tea, green tea, oolong, dark tea (which includes pu-erh tea) and black tea are all made from two of the five varieties which form the main crops now grown, C. sinensis var. sinensis and C. s. var. assamica, but are processed differently to attain varying levels of oxidation with black tea being the most oxidized and white being the least.
+Kukicha (twig tea) is also made from C. sinensis, but uses twigs and stems rather than leaves.

-Nomenclature and taxonomy
+Names

+The name sinensis is a compound meaning "from China" in Botanical Latin.
+The two parts are sin from Latin meaning China and ensis the suffix meaning place of origin.

 The generic name Camellia is taken from the Latinized name of Rev. Georg Kamel, SJ (1661–1706), a Moravian-born Jesuit lay brother, pharmacist, and missionary to the Philippines.

-Carl Linnaeus chose his name in 1753 for the genus to honor Kamel's contributions to botany (although Kamel did not discover or name this plant, or any Camellia, and Linnaeus did not consider this plant a Camellia but a Thea).

-Robert Sweet shifted all formerly Thea species to the genus Camellia in 1818.
-The name sinensis means "from China" in Latin.

-Four varieties of C. sinensis are recognized.
-Of these, C. sinensis var. sinensis and C. s. var. assamica (JW Masters) Kitamura are most commonly used for tea, and C. s. var. pubilimba Hung T. Chang and C. s. var. dehungensis (Hung T. Chang & BH Chen) TL Ming are sometimes used locally.
-The Cambodia type tea (C. assamica subsp. lasiocaly) was originally considered a type of assam tea.
-However, later genetic work showed that it is a hybrid between Chinese small leaf tea and assam type tea.

-Tea plants are native to East Asia, and probably originated in the borderlands of north Burma and southwestern China.
+Camellia sinensis is widely known by the common name tea tree, a name in use since 1760.
+However, it is also used to refer to shrubs or trees of the myrtle family from Australia and New Zealand, most frequently species in Leptospermum or Melaleuca the first usage dating to 1790.
+Tea trees are also variously called tea-bushes, tea-shrubs, and tea-plants.